Entertainment

 The film suggests societies valuing perfection stifle individuality.
 These societies lack compassion and weaken their communities.
 Farquaad’s small stature and large castle exemplify his insecurities.
 They drive his need to control and dominate others within his kingdom.
 The film highlights the dangers of prioritizing image over substance.

-Fiona’s Secret: Identity and Authenticity
+Fiona’s Secret Identity and Authenticity – Shrek as a Cautionary Tale

 Identity is a key theme framed as a cautionary element.
 Princess Fiona transforms into an ogre at night.
 This mirrors hiding one’s true self to gain acceptance.
 Her story reveals the toll of concealing who you are.